gopine/diary/2017/October/October 17 (Tuesday).md

 Dart is a modern, object-oriented language with support for asynchronous programming.

 Will try building a more complex application using Dart and Flutter.

+Dart is a modern language optimized for Flutter.